Train with Premier: transitioning to remote learning

 Are there any features in particular that have helped?

-Centre notifications has been very valuable.
+Centre notifications have also been very valuable.
 Learners have been clear on what tasks have been set and how to complete them and being able to link to online content in the learning plans has be a big asset.

 What advice would you give to other centres to help them adapt to remote working?